Detailed instructions for the conscientious

 If the stems are large cut the weed or tree down to ground level and immediately paste the stump.
 Hold the bottle upside down, squeeze gel onto the brush and gently apply to the whole surface of the cut stem.
 The plant will absorb the herbicide which then spreads through the plant and kill the roots.
 With Paste’n’Waste, creeping and spreading weeds can be controlled without risk to surrounding plants and without digging out difficult root systems.
 When stems are small best results on all weeds are obtained by pasting the leaves or greenery.

-The range of Cut’n’Paste now includes Bamboo Buster which is double strength Designed especially for Bamboo, we recommend Bamboo Buster for some of those vigorous coppicing species like Chinese privet, rhamnus, barberry, elderberry and gorse.
+The range of Cut’n’Paste now includes Bamboo Buster which is double strength 240g/L of glyphosate.
+Originally designed especially for Bamboo, Bamboo Buster is great for those vigorous coppicing species like Chinese privet, rhamnus, barberry, elderberry and gorse.
 Large tree weeds such as Chinese privet and rhamnus (evergreen buckthorn) are very tough to kill but you should achieve a 100% kill with the following guidelines.
 Using this method on gorse will also return the same results.

 In cutting and pasting we have found a small percentage of larger diameter plants can regrow, say over 75mm diameter (the risk is greater the larger the plant).
 What happens is this: if you cut a plant to say 6 inches off the ground and then paint the stump it may shoot up again from the sides and you then have multiple stems to deal with, ie the centre of the plant has been killed but the periphery remains alive.

 This is particularly so with rhamnus (evergreen buckthorn) but also some other plants like privet (both Chinese and tree) and monkey apple (acmena), possibly also woolly nightshade as larger plants often have long surface roots that can regrow.